 When we invited the organisations to come, we advised that we would be providing interpreters to be available throughout the event.
-Many of these organisations then made sure the staff that attended spoke Hindi or Gujarati, and some were able to provide printed information in these languages.
+Many of these organisations then made sure the staff that attended spoke Hindi or Gujarati,

 Advice and information was available on a wide variety of issues such as mental health, diabetes, weight management and the Council's Shared Lives projects.
 The community also benefitted from receiving flu jabs, physical health checks (e.g. Body Mass Index) and breast screening.